Omycron83/Notes/Temp/Vorschrieb.md

 -> Critizing
 - Agree with message: wouldnt have to deal with the symptoms of immigration if werent causing it
-- Cartoon effective due to
+- Cartoon effective due to the immediate associations to bad oil industrie, as well as capturing a very popular and controversial topic that even us know about

 **Discuss, whether or not developed countries need to take in climate refugees**:
 - hotly debated issue